 - The University of Lethbridge follows the TIA/EIA-568-B cabling standards with T568B pin pair assignments.
 Each project must be evaluated to determine the copper station cabling to be used.
-Standard practice is shown below. - .1 New buildings or major renovations, at IT Services discretion, will be required to have Category 6A copper cabling solutions. - .2 Acceptable cabling and components for CAT6A will be end-to-end solutions provided by one of the following approved vendors and products and shall carry a manufacturer warranty of a minimum of 25 years on the end-to-end solution and installation. - .1 Commscope AMP/NetConnect (formerly Tyco Electronics) - .2 Commscope SystiMax - .3 Belden REVConnect - .4 Siemon Z-MAX - .5 Note that the UofL is currently AMP/NetConnect certified to support our existing cabling infrastructure.
-If an AMP/NetConnect solution is not used, training and certification for UofL staff must be included in the solution to allow continuation of the above manufacturer warranty. - .3 Projects in existing buildings will have to be evaluated by IT Services individually to see if cable plant renewal is required.
-If cable plant renewal is not required, cabling shall be installed following the current cabling standards of the location. - .4 Colour standards for data cabling is as follows:
+Standard practice is shown below. - .1 New buildings or major renovations, at IT Services discretion, will be required to have Category 6A copper cabling solutions. - .2 Acceptable cabling and components for CAT6A will be end-to-end solutions provided by one of the following approved vendors and products and shall carry a manufacturer warranty of a minimum of 25 years on the end-to-end solution and installation. - .1 Commscope AMP/NetConnect (formerly Tyco Electronics) - .2 Commscope SystiMax - .3 Note that the UofL is currently Commscope certified to support our existing cabling infrastructure.

-.1 Blue Standard Data

-- .2 White Analog Voice

-- .3 Yellow Wireless

-- .4 Red Security (CCTV)

-- .5 Purple Building Management Systems

-- .6 Black Special Purpose

-- .5 Patch cables for station connectivity and communication room equipment are to be included in the project scope and left on site in the communications room for deployment.
-Required are

-one (1) each of 2 meter and 3-meter Cat6A, non-boot, snag less, colored the same as the above cabling color standards.

-- .6 Typical two (2) cables per workspace or office location.
+- .3 Projects in existing buildings will have to be evaluated by IT Services individually to see if cable plant renewal is required.
+If cable plant renewal is not required, cabling shall be installed following the current cabling standards of the location. - .4 Colour standards for data cabling is as follows: - .1 Blue Standard Data - .2 White Analog Voice - .3 Yellow Wireless - .4 Red Security (CCTV) - .5 Purple Building Management Systems - .6 Black Special Purpose - .7 Orange AudioVisual - .5 Patch cables for station connectivity and communication room equipment are to be included in the project scope and left on site in the communications room for deployment.
+Required are one (1) each of 2 meter and 3-meter Cat6A, non-boot, snag less, colored the same as the above cabling color standards. - .6 Typical two (2) cables per workspace or office location.
 If spaces warrant, one pair of cables on each side of the space. - .1 If conduit is to be installed, each outlet requires its own run of conduit (no daisy-chaining) either to the main cabling pathway, or directly back to the main communications room. - .7 Classroom locations will require three (3) network drops to the central podium location. - .8 Wireless Access Point drops will require two (2) cables per location, terminated above ceiling tiles where possible.
-IT Services shall be consulted regarding locations where above ceiling tile is not possible. - .9 CCTV camera drops will require one (1) cable per location, terminated inside of the camera mount box except where an additional drop is required as determined by IT Services. - .10 An end-to-end solution provided through the project including all required patch cables. - .11 All outdoor copper will be required to utilize shielded, armored cabling, and is to be installed in underground conduit.
-Category of cabling (Cat5E or Cat6A) will be dependent on circumstance and will be determined by IT Services. - .1 Outdoor cable type is to be Belden 7937A or equivalent. - .12 Labeling (as per EIA/TIA 606A standards).
-Labeling processes are reviewed in the IT Services orientation for contractors and include the following. - .1 Building/Floor/Riser/Patch Panel/Port Jack location (ie. E556-2, TH314-4, etc.). - .2 Patch Panel to identify Building/Floor/Riser/Patch Panel/Port Jack location of room (ie, E556-2, TH314-4, etc.) - .13 Testing of Horizontal Cabling - .1 Each drop shall be channel tested to meet the transmission performance specifications for the category of cable system being installed. - .2 A digital copy of all test results shall be provided to IT Services
+IT Services shall be consulted regarding locations where above ceiling tile is not possible. - .9 CCTV camera drops will require two (2) cable per location, terminated inside of the camera mount box. - .10 An end-to-end solution provided through the project including all required patch cables. - .11 All outdoor copper will be required to utilize shielded, armored cabling, and is to be installed in underground conduit.
+Category of Cat6A cabling . - .1 Outdoor cable type is to be Belden 7937A or equivalent. - .12 Labeling (as per EIA/TIA 606A standards).
+Labeling processes are reviewed in the IT Services orientation for contractors and include the following. - .1 Building/Floor/Riser/Patch Panel/Port Jack location (ie. E556-2, TH314-4, etc.).

+- .2 Patch Panel to identify Building/Floor/Riser/Patch Panel/Port Jack location of room (ie, E556-2, TH314-4, etc.). - .13 Testing of Horizontal Cabling - .1 Each drop shall be channel tested to meet the transmission performance specifications for the category of cable system being installed. - .2 A digital copy of all test results shall be provided to IT Services.